Ruth2014/bio2092/05b_Visualising_assembly_using_Bandage/README.md

 ![](./media/image.5.png)

+It is kind of fun to explore this assembly graph.
+Some things you can do:
-Use the controls to zoom and move around the graph.
-You can also label the nodes in the graph with their names, sequence depths, and lengths.
+* Use the controls to zoom-in, zoom-out and move around the graph.
+* You can also label the nodes in the graph with their names, sequence depths, and lengths.
-You can select nodes (contigs) and perform BLAST searches with the selected contigs (using the Output menu item).
+* You can select nodes (contigs) and perform BLAST searches with the selected contigs (using the `Output` menu item).

-What genomic feature do you think is represented by this region of the graph?
+What genomic feature do you think is represented by this region of the graph (See image below)?
 Can you draw a diagram of the genomic region that it represents?
 Clue: it involves repeated sequences.